Is the Cecil Hotel Still Open?

 The Future of The Cecil

-Hopefully, the building will prove to be an asset to the businesses and neighborhoods that surround it.
+Hopefully, the building and it's new uses will prove to be an asset to the businesses and neighborhoods that surround it.
 Until then, here are the most infamous things that once contributed to the building's creepy reputation.

 A History of Housing Criminals

 Chances are, if you're the type of person Googling the history of The Cecil then you're also the type of person who knows all about Richard Ramirez.
 If not, the scoop on Ramirez and his connection to The Cecil is that he supposedly stayed there at some point during his days of murderin' in California from the spring of '84 to the summer of '85.
 Here's the thing though, it's just a rumor and can't be substantiated outside of it.
 Suffice to say, the '80s were a creepy time for the hotel.
 And, well, everyone else too.

 Speaking of serial killers, Austrian journalist Jack Unterweger stayed at the hotel in the early '90s while on a writing assignment focused on true crime and how sex workers were viewed in the U.S. vs. Austria.
 His stay at the Cecil came shortly after his release from Austrian prison for, um, murder, and preceded a killing spree in which his victims were sex workers.